dannybauman/30-day-map-challenge-2025/README.md

 ### The Multi-Platform Approach

-Instead of building one map per day, this project runs the **same concept through multiple AI platforms simultaneously**.
-This parallel processing strategy provides genuine comparative data on how different tools handle identical geospatial tasks.
+Instead of building one map per day, this project runs the same concept through multiple AI platforms simultaneously.
+This strategy provides  comparative data on how different tools handle identical geospatial tasks.

 ### The Workflow

 **Phase 1: Ideation & Concept Selection**
-- Query 2-3 AI models with the daily theme
+- Query 3 AI models with the daily theme
 - Review generated concepts, pick 1-2 best ideas
 - Craft ONE standardized implementation prompt
 - Add any theme-specific data requirements

 **Phase 2: Parallel Platform Launch**
-- Open 5-10 platforms in browser tabs
+- Open 5-15 platforms in browser tabs
 - **Copy/paste same prompt to each platform**
 - Hit "generate" on all of them simultaneously
 - Let multiple AIs work in parallel while you monitor progress

 **Phase 3: Review & Iteration**
 - Check platforms periodically as they generate results
+- Fix errors up with up to 3 tries max
-- Iterate on 2-3 most promising implementations
+- Iterate on promising implementations
 - Screenshot all attempts (working or not)
-- Download code from successful implementations
+- Publish/deploy code if possible

 **Phase 4: Documentation & Analysis**
 - Create day folder with subfolders for each platform